simeonnnabue/activedirectory/README.md

 🎉Congratulations!
-You have implementated on-premises Active Directory and created users within Azure Virtual Machines!🎉
+You have implementated Active Directory and created users with Azure Virtual Machines!🎉